aimeenm/Whale-Identification/README.md

 To Do List:

--Learn Basic OpenCV
+- Learn Basic OpenCV
--Be able to identify if a photo contains a whale tail -isolate the whale tail
+- Be able to identify if a photo contains a whale tail
+- isolate the whale tail
--analyze that whale tail
+- analyze that whale tail

 Find someone that knows what they are doing